 Languages › French How to Conjugate the French Verb "Acquérir" (to Acquire) Share Flipboard Email Print French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers By ThoughtCo Updated January 02, 2020 The French verb acquérir looks very similar to its English meaning "to acquire."
 That makes the word an easy one to add to your vocabulary.
 When it comes to conjugating the verb, you may find it to be a bit of a challenge.
 Don't worry, though.
 This lesson will help out with your acquérir conjugations.
 Conjugating the French Verb Acquérir The challenge with acquérir is that it is an irregular verb.
 This means that it does not necessarily follow a pattern.
 You will have to rely on your memory instead of any set rules.
 However, it does use the same endings as conquérir and it will be helpful to study the two together.
 When studying these conjugations, use the chart to pair the subject pronoun with the proper tense for your sentence.
 For instance, "I acquire" is "j'acquiers" and "they will acquire" is "ils acquerront."
 Subject Present Future Imperfect j' acquiers acquerrai acquérais tu acquiers acquerras acquérais il acquiert acquerra acquérait nous acquérons acquerrons acquérions vous acquérez acquerrez acquériez ils acquièrent acquerront acquéraient The Present Participle of Acquérir To transform acquérir into the present participle, simply change the -ir to -ant and you have acquérant.
 This acts as a verb and can also be used as an adjective, gerund, or noun in certain circumstances.
 The Passé Composé and Past Participle of Acquérir The passé composé is a common way to express the past tense in French.
 To use it, you must use a conjugate of the auxiliary verb avoir.
 You will also use the past participle for all subjects and that is acquis.
 For example, "we acquired" becomes "nous avons acquis" in the passé composé.
 Likewise "you acquired" is " tu avez acquis."
 More Verb Conjugations for Acquérir Depending on how far you go with your French studies, you may or may not use any of the following conjugations.
 This is particularly true for the passé simple and imperfect subjunctive, which are primarily used for formal writing.
 The other two forms may be useful as they both imply a degree of uncertainty to the action of acquiring.
 The subjunctive verb mood is used when there is a level of uncertainty.
 Similarly, the conditional verb mood is useful for those times when the action may or may not happen.
 Subject Subjunctive Conditional Passé Simple Imperfect Subjunctive j' acquière acquerrais acquis acquisse tu acquières acquerrais acquis acquisses il acquière acquerrait acquit acquît nous acquérions acquerrions acquîmes acquissions vous acquériez acquerriez acquîtes acquissiez ils acquièrent acquerraient acquirent acquissent You can also choose to use acquérir in the imperative.
 This is useful for short and direct commands or requests.
 When using the imperative, you can leave out the subject pronoun.
 Rather than "tu acquiers," you can just use "acquiers."
 Imperative (tu) acquiers (nous) acquérons (vous) acquérez "Snuff Out" the French Conjugations of "Éteindre" How Do You Conjugate "Lunch" in French?
 How Do You Conjugate the Verb "Marcher" in French?
 How Do You to Conjugate the French Verb "Rentrer" (to Return)?
-How Do You Conjugate "Laver" in French Learn How to Conjugation "Plaire" (to Please) in French You're Going to "Conquer" This French Verb Conjugation Don't Let "Décevoir" Conjugations "Disappoint" You Don't "Conclude" Your French Studies Without Conjugating "Conclure" How Is "Détruire" (to Destroy) Conjugated in French?
-Does "Causer" Mean "to Cause" or "to Chat" in French?
+How Do You Conjugate "Laver" in French Learn How to Conjugation "Plaire" (to Please) in French You're Going to "Conquer" This French Verb Conjugation "Throw" the Conjugations of "Lancer" Into Your French Vocabulary The French Verb Conjugation Lesson Will Not "Burn" You How Is "Détruire" (to Destroy) Conjugated in French?
 How Do You Conjugate "Fuir" (to Flee) in French?
-How to Conjugate the Verb "Jouir" (to Enjoy) in French You May Find This French Verb Conjugation "Suitable" Conjugate 'to Decide' Correctly in French to Be Fluent How to Conjugate the French Verb "Durer" (to Last) You'll "Pick Up" the "Cueillir" Conjugations Before You Know It Do You Know How to Say "Heated" in French?
-Learning to Conjugate the French "Aider" Can Be Very "Helpful" Conjugating "Lever" (Lift, Raise) How Is "Demander" Conjugated, You "Ask"?
-"Try" Your Best to Conjugate "Essayer"
+Don't Let "Décevoir" Conjugations "Disappoint" You Does "Causer" Mean "to Cause" or "to Chat" in French?
+How to Conjugate the Verb "Jouir" (to Enjoy) in French You May Find This French Verb Conjugation "Suitable" Don't "Conclude" Your French Studies Without Conjugating "Conclure"